Port Stephens with kids

 Beaches of Port Stephens

-It’s really a no-brainer, but throughout Port Stephens you’ll find plenty of perfect beaches for your family to put up the umbrella and then have a nice swim.
-The thing I love about the area is that so many of the beaches are sheltered, so with no waves to pummel them, they are perfect for swimming with kids.
+It’s really a no-brainer, but throughout Port Stephens, you’ll find plenty of perfect beaches for your family to put up an umbrella and have a nice swim.
+The thing I love about the area is that so many beaches are sheltered, so with no waves to pummel them, they are perfect for swimming with kids.

-We swam at Shoal Bay Beach and near Soldiers Point, but there were so many other places I wanted to visit.
-Fingal Bay is idyllic and if you’re wanting more of a surf, hit up Birubi Beach.
+We swam at Shoal Bay Beach and near Soldiers Point, but I wanted to visit so many other places.
+Fingal Bay is idyllic; if you want more surf, hit up Birubi Beach.

 Pingback: Yoder Toter children to meet the Land Down Under